 Permit Cost: September-November USD 35.00 per person for the first 8 days.
 December-August USD 25.00 per person for the first 8 days

-A 7-8 hour´s drive from Kathmandu into the western mountains takes us to Arughat via Dhadingbesi, headquarter of the Dhading district.
-Through the dirt road from Dhadingbesi viewing the greenery hills we reach Arughat, our trek start point.
-Arughat is a major town in the region and is divided in two parts with the Budhi Gandaki river flowing between them.
-Overnight at Arughat.
+A 8-9 hour´s drive from Kathmandu into the western mountains takes us to Arughat - Soti Khola via Dhadingbesi, headquarter of the Dhading district.
+Through the dirt road from Dhadingbesi viewing the greenery hills we reach Arughat then Soti Khola, our trek start point; at bank of Budhi Gandaki river .
+Overnight in lodge.
 Meals included: Breakfast Lunch and Dinner.

 Cross the bridge and trek through the beautiful Sal forests, then climb onto a ridge above huge rapids on the Budhi Gandaki.
 The rocky trail then weaves its way up and down, past two tropical waterfalls on a steep, rocky trail clinging to the side of a cliff.
 It eventually makes its way down and past a few rice terraces, then up and around to the Gurung village of Labubesi.
 Climb behind a rocky outcrop, where the valley opens and the Budhi Gandaki meanders among wide gravel bars.
 Drop to the sandy river bed and walk along rounded stones before climbing over a side ridge.
 Head down again to the river and traverse to Machha Khola village.
 Overnight at Machha Khola.
 Meals included: Breakfast Lunch and Dinner.